-- 638 ENGINEERING PERSPECTIVE TO ENGINEER TRUSTWORTHY SECURE SYSTEMS - This chapter describes the aspects necessary for a systems engineering perspective on security.
-A - systems engineering perspective on security requires an understanding of the concepts of security - 641 (Section 3.4) and system security (Section 3.5), as well as the nature and characteristics of systems - 642 (Section 3.1).
-It also requires an understanding of the concepts of assets (Section 3.2) and loss - 643 (Section 3.3) in order to reason about asset loss (Section 3.6) and determine protection needs - 644 (Section 3.7).
-In satisfying such needs, specific viewpoints (Section 3.8) and how security is - demonstrated are considered, including what is adequate (Section 3.9).
-Holistically, the systems - engineering subdiscipline that encompasses these considerations is referred to as systems - security engineering (Section 3.10).
+This chapter describes the aspects necessary for a systems engineering perspective on security.
+A systems engineering perspective on security requires an understanding of the concept of security (Section 3.1), the concept of an adequately secure system (Section 3.2), and the characteristics of systems (Section 3.3).
+It also requires an understanding of the concept of assets (Section 3.4), the concepts of loss and loss control (Section 3.5), how to reason about asset loss (Section 3.6), and how to determine protection needs (Section 3.7).
+In satisfying such needs, specific viewpoints (Section 3.8) and how security is demonstrated are considered, including what is adequate (Section 3.9).
+The systems engineering subdiscipline that encompasses these considerations is referred to as systems security engineering (Section 3.10).